TobiasVanDyk/PSRAM-Applications/README.md

 Note that the comments as below should be regarded as a work-in-progress, it is unfinished and documents infrequent experiments. **In addition the copyright of the various code sections and code files, belong to their owners, as identified by the links provided.
 Specifically, all [Teensy libraries](https://www.pjrc.com/teensy/) are the property of pjrc.com.**

+Pictures 1 to 3.
+Two External PSRAM 8-pin DIP modules and a Teensy 4.1 with another PSRAM module soldered to its bottom.

 <p align="left">
 <img src="images/AP-psram7.jpg" width="164" />
 <img src="images/AP-psram8.jpg" width="650" />
 <img src="images/Teensy41-psram1.jpg" width="817" />
 <br>

-The separate PSRAM 8-pin DIP module was connected to a Teensy 4.1 (with another PSRAM module soldered to its bottom), and connected to the standard Teensy Audio 3 board revision B as below:
+An external PSRAM 8-pin DIP module was connected to a Teensy 4.1 (with another PSRAM module soldered to its bottom), which in turn, was connected to a Teensy Audio 3 board rev B as shown in picture 4 below:

 Table 1: Connections between the external PSRAM module and a Teensy 4.1: